fdgbt/42_Camagru/README.md

 - There is a pagination constraint for the Gallery page and a defined layout for the Editing page.
 - The design for other parts of the website is completely free.
 - No one back-end framework is authorized for this project.
 Exception has been made for Express as it can be considered a micro-framework.
 - No one front-end framework is authorized for this project.
-Exception has been made for the use of a CSS Framework (TailwindCSS in our case).
+Exception has been made for the use of a CSS Framework (TailwindCSS in my case).
 - The choice of the database is completely free.
 ORM/ODM are not allowed for this project.

 ## Technical Stack